There are two options for completing your course with us as a Modular student

 - The Instrument Rating allows easy access to instrument landing systems at local airfields.

-- If CPL is already held then this course involves 20 hours of flight training in Tecnam and 30 hours simulator instruction on Alsim FNPT2.
-If you hold a PPL then an extra five hours is required on the simulator.
+- If CPL is already held then this course involves 18 hours of flight training in a Twin and 30 hours simulator instruction on Alsim ALX FNPT2.
+If you hold a PPL then an extra 10 hours is required.

 - This is the last (but important) step towards gaining employment with the world’s airlines.